DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/file/twistlock.md

 The CSV output from the UI is now also accepted.

 ### Sample Scan Data
-Sample Twistlock scans can be found at https://github.com/DefectDojo/django-DefectDojo/tree/master/unittests/scans/twistlock.
+Sample Twistlock scans can be found [here](https://github.com/DefectDojo/django-DefectDojo/tree/master/unittests/scans/twistlock).